5 easy tie-dye instructions — plus, 4 tie-dye patterns to try

-Tie-dying is exactly what it says.
-You twist a garment or other cloth item, tie it in various places with rubber bands and then dye it.
+Tie-dying is exactly what it sounds like.
+You twist a T-shirt, garment or other cloth item, tie it in various places with rubber bands and then dye it.
 When finished, the twisted and folded areas of the shirt reveal a cool colored pattern.
 After a good rinsing and then drying, you are left with a shirt that's as fun as it is fashionable.

-- Tie-dye ink kit (which includes tie-dye instructions) or just several colors of RIT dye
+- A tie-dye ink kit (which includes tie-dye instructions) or several colors of Rit dye

 - Gallon-sized zip plastic bags

 - Water (to add to the ink bottles)

 - A spray bottle of water (helpful to dampen shirts before applying ink)